 The latter credit gives you back up to $250 in purchases made at Hilton resorts each year on your card.
 Not all Hilton properties are classified as resorts.
 So be sure to visit Hilton’s website for their full list of qualifying properties.

-If used in full, both credits will justify the Aspire’s annual fee and leave you with extra value.
+If used in full, both credits will justify the Aspire’s annual fee and leave you with positive expected value.

 You also receive a fifth night for free when you use points to pay.
-The free fifth night could save you some money if you stay at Hiltons often for at least five nights.
+The free fifth night could save you some money if you stay at Hilton properties often for at least five nights.
 This perk is a nice way to help justify the card’s $450 annual fee.

 You can earn another free night by spending $60,000 per year on the card.
 This night can be earned just once per year.
 Another free night is also given each year on your cardmember’s anniversary.